NamelessProj/TuneMates_Backend/README.md

 - User authentication and authorization
 - Create and join rooms to add songs to a shared Spotify playlist
 - JWT token generation for secure communication
+- Integration with Spotify API for song search and playlist management
+- Background services for cleaning up expired tokens and proposals
+- Database management using Entity Framework Core with Supabase as the backend service
+- Password-protected rooms for added security

 ## Libraries and Tools
 - [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0): The framework used to build the backend.